JackScottTaylor/ECAnalyse/docs/reference/SuperCap/GCD.md

         ΔI is the change in current.
 Voltage drop calculated as difference last voltage in charge region and first voltage in discharge region.
         ΔI is the change in current between the same two points.

+        :return: Numpy array of resistances for each cycle in Ohms

 ### instantaneous_capacitances(self, window: int = 10) -> List[np.ndarray]
 Calaculates the instantaneous capacitance for each point in the